 This is the place where we link to the projection update in early March.
+Here they are!

 It’s also the place where we post corrections and comments about the Guide.
+They follow.
+Listen to this.

 Writers Credits in the Hitters A-Z: The way this works, I have a spreadsheet with all the comments in one cell and the writers’ initials in another cell.
 At the last minute I’m supposed to combine the two, then push the button that pours the spreadsheet contents into the page layout for that section.
 I didn’t do that, then started editing in the page layout, and got too far along before I realized, “No initials.”
 I’m very sorry about that.